• Skip to primary navigation

 Creamy Hummus

 I grew up eating hummus, so basically before it was cool and popular.
-What's not to love?
-Garlic, lemon, creamy beans, and tahini, it's a superfood like none other!
-I'm glad it's gained popularity and people have come to realize how amazing it really is for you.
-There are so many variations to making hummus, some that don't even require chickpeas!
-This is a VERY classic Mediterranean version, nothing fancy, just simple ingredients that meld together so incredibly well.
+What's not to love: garlic, lemon, creamy beans and tahini.
+This is a VERY classic Mediterranean version, nothing fancy, just simple ingredients that meld together so incredibly well and pack the most flavor.

 There are definitely shortcuts to making hummus but the classic way includes an overnight soak then cooking to ensure very soft and creamy hummus.
 Another trick is adding baking soda to your garbanzo beans to help them soften even more, it changes the pH in the water creating a better environment for the skins to soften.
 The baking soda also helps to reduce the gas that beans will generally give you, bonus!
 With all these great tips and tricks, you are just a few hours away from beautiful and delicious hummus and you will NEVER go back to store bought.